 The High Life

-Waistlines are on the rise – excellent news for those shying away from Gen Z's divisive hip bone-skimming cuts.
-We adore a generous straight fit with a sharp frontal pleat.
+Waistlines are on the rise, the super high rise – excellent news for those shying away from Gen Z's divisive hip bone-skimming cuts.
+A generous straight-fit cut with a sharp frontal pleat can look very chic, but Saint Laurent's slightly utilitarian pair styled alongside a tight, semi-sheer top is seriously first-rate.

 If you lived through the 2010s, the resurgence of the peplum may be coolly received.
 And honestly?
 We hear you.
 But thankfully, modern hip accentuation – steeped with fluidity – is truly worlds apart from the horrors of the previous decade.